-A Canadian Girl Scout Sold Cookies Outside A Marijuana Dispensary, And It Was Seriously Brilliant
+This Canadian Girl Scout Brilliantly Sold Cookies Outside A Pot Dispensary

 A Canadian Girl Scout might just be the country's most promising young (or, as many are saying, budding) entrepreneur.
 Nine-year-old Elina Childs stood outside of a marijuana dispensary in Canada on legalization day to sell Girl Scout cookies — and, boy, did it pay off.
 The wait to enter some Canadian dispensaries was as long as four hours, CNN reported, but Childs wasn't intimidated, and she quickly sold all of her cookies.